earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 You will need the following to complete the rest of this tutorial:

-- An active AWS account [(If you don't have one, you can sign up here)](https://portal.aws.amazon.com/billing/signup#/start)
+- An active AWS account [(If you don't have one, you can sign up on aws)](https://portal.aws.amazon.com/billing/signup#/start)
 - [Installed the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - [Configured AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)